Community Development Council: Mayors

+Reception

+Singapore has a total of five mayors, each responsible for a CDC in a specific district.
+Mayors also serve as chairpersons of their respective CDCs.
+According to former politician Teo Ser Luck, who was the mayor of the North East CDC, mayors are in charge of "laying foundation for building camaraderie within communities".
+However, critics question the need for five mayors in a city-state such as Singapore, arguing that the roles may be redundant and an unnecessary use of public funds.

-In 2021, during the parliamentary debate on Budget 2021, Leader of the Opposition Pritam Singh questioned the amount of salaries paid to the mayors and whether is there a need of full-time CDC mayors.
-Central Singapore CDC's mayor, Denise Phua, replied that she is the only full-time CDC mayor while the rest are considered part-time mayors.
+During the 2021 parliamentary debate on Budget 2021, Leader of the Opposition Pritam Singh of the Workers' Party (WP) questioned the high salaries paid to mayors and whether full-time CDC mayors were necessary, or if the positions were needed at all.
+Central Singapore CDC's mayor, Denise Phua, responded that she is the "only full-time CDC mayor" while the others are "part-time mayors".
+In 2025, Phua defended the positions again following calls from the Singapore Democratic Party (SDP) to abolish them, arguing that mayors do not "take over" the work of MPs or grassroots advisors but function as a "regional role" to "aggregate resources" and "address issues" that "individual constituencies might struggle to manage".

 Funding

 The CDCs are funded by an annual sum from the government directly proportionate to the number of residents living within their jurisdiction at a rate of S$1 per person.
 They are free to conduct their own fund-raising programs, which the government will match S$3 for every S$1 raised, up to a cap of S$40 million a year from 2018 financial year.
 Previously, the cap was S$24 million a year.
 The government also pays for the councils' operational costs, including that for its offices.